French eXtreme Flight Championships RULES - FXFC

 For example, a pilot named John Paul Stapp enters the contest with two pieces of music, his filenames shall be:

 Pilots must respect the deadline for submission of .mp3 files indicated on the FXFC website.

 It is advised that pilots equalise their .mp3 files for good quality.

-The use of pyrotechnic special effects (with the exception of Bengal Lights), and biodegradable confetti and banners, is allowed.
+The use of smoke (oil injected in engine exhaust, smoke cartridge), biodegradable confetti and banners, is allowed.

-Any pyrotechnic special effects must be fixed to the aircraft with a robust metal fixing.
+Any smoke cartridge must be fixed to the aircraft with a robust metal fixing.

 Each pilot must be committed to read and respect the rules detailed within this document.